Helping a failing residence permits service pass its government assessment

 Background

-The department was receiving over 100K enquiries per year reporting problems with BRPs over email, phone and post channels.
-Important information was missing.
-This resulted in repeated contact and delays, which was not only a bad experience for the user, and inefficient for the service provider.
-Therefore, the Home Office created an online BRP Enquiries service, enabling users to get help easily if they have any issues with it, such as it being lost or stolen.
+The Home Office was receiving over 100 thousand enquiries per year reporting problems with BRPs over email, phone and post channels.
+Often with important information missing.
+This resulted in repeated contact and delays - a bad experience for the user and inefficient for the service provider.
+To combat this, the Home Office created an online BRP Enquiries service, enabling users to get help quickly and easily for any BRP issues, such as it being lost or stolen.

 What we did

-• testing the service with the back office team to ensure that the information being captured was in the right format.
+• testing the service with the back office team to ensure that the information being captured was in the right format

 • developing usability reports on the current service